An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example: Cost and effectiveness outcomes

-We account for the benefits and costs of both treatments individually and their combination to create the state-reward vectors under treatments A and B (strategies A and B, respectively), and when applied jointly (strategy AB).
-Only treatment A affects QoL, so we create a vector of utilities for strategy A, \texttt{v\_u\_strA}, where we substitute the utility of being in S1 under SOC, \texttt{u\_S1}, with the utility associated with the benefit of treatment A in being in that state, \texttt{u\_trtA}.
-Treatment B does not affect QoL so the vector of utilities for strategy B, \texttt{v\_u\_strB}, is the same as for SoC However, when both treatments A and B are applied jointly (strategy AB), the resulting vector of utilities \texttt{v\_u\_strAB} equals that of strategy A.
+We account for the benefits and costs of both treatments individually and their combination to create the state-reward vectors under treatments A and B (strategies A and B, respectively) and when applied jointly (strategy AB).
+Only treatment A affects QoL, so we create a vector of utilities specific to strategies involving treatment A (strategies A and AB), \texttt{v\_u\_strA} and \texttt{v\_u\_strAB}.
+These vectors will have the same utility weights as for strategy SoC except for being in S1.
+We assign the utility associated with the benefit of treatment A in that state, \texttt{u\_trtA}.
+Treatment B does not affect QoL, so the vector of utilities for strategy involving treatment B, \texttt{v\_u\_strB}, is the same as for SoC.